flowereDnap/test_abz/README.md

   - `Alert`: Manages the state of an alert (type, message, visibility)

 - **Views**:
-  - `ContentView`: Displays the users list or sign-up form based on user choice, with an alert view overlayed
+  - `ContentView`: Displays the list of users or sign-up form based on user's choice, with an alert view overlayed
   - `Users List`
   - `Users List Cell`
   - `Sign Up`